Australian Police Warn That Apple Maps Could Get Someone Killed

 It's also quite plausible that you can die - it has happened before.
 People get lost, they run out of fuel, they don't have water, the temperature easily gets up into the 40-50C range and - dead.

-happened only last month when two guys working on a station got their 4WD bogged 10 miles from the homestead and tried to walk back under the hot sun.
-One of them died from heat and dehydration. about a year and a half ago
+This happened only last month when two guys working on a station got their 4WD bogged 10 miles from the homestead and tried to walk back under the hot sun.
+One of them died from heat and dehydration.

 Bamkin's current client is the country of Gibraltar.